 What you definitely need to do before you settle on a name is a quick Google search and then an iTunes search.
 Make sure that name isn’t already being used.
 Also, make sure it’s easy to remember and easy to spell.

-How to Start a Podcast Step 2: Pick a Format, Length & Schedule
+Step 2: Pick a Podcast Topic, Format, Length & Schedule

 Here are some of the traditional formats that you should consider:

 - Interview format – You bring guests on your show and interview them.

 - Cohost format – You and a cohost will go back and forth on topics.

 - Storytelling format – You will produce a documentary-style show.

 - Solo format – You talk about your topic by yourself.

 - Roundtable format – A small group discusses topics.

 - Variety – You combine multiple formats into one episode or you switch the format depending on the goal of the episode.

 Honestly, it doesn’t really matter what you do.
 The content is what matters.
 For most of my shows, I switch up the format.
 I’ve done every single format on that list with the same podcast.